adaptco-main/A2A_MCP/README.md

 ## Getting Started
 1. Clone repo and configure `.env` with GitHub token for dispatch events.
+2. Run the merge agent from automation or locally to integrate feature branches into `main`.
-2. Deploy cockpit overlay JSON to your Live Ops UI.
+3. Deploy cockpit overlay JSON to your Live Ops UI.
-3. Connect GitHub webhooks to cockpit event listener.
+4. Connect GitHub webhooks to cockpit event listener.
-4. Test with a Freeze Artifact quick-action.
+5. Test with a Freeze Artifact quick-action.